 Internet Third Party Cookie Collapse: 5 Strategic Imperatives

-As Google releases more details about its Privacy Sandbox, the demise of third party cookies will mean the industry needs to pay attention to four key strategic areas to avoid business collapse.
+As Google releases more details about its Privacy Sandbox, the demise of third party cookies will mean the industry needs to pay attention to five key strategic areas to avoid business collapse.

 These five big trends are a good lens for ADMA members and businesses to apply to their own unique circumstances to navigate the changes coming:

 Trust is an essential element of all good marketing, and it’s no secret that consumers are starting to pay attention to how their time and attention is monetised by tech platforms, publishers, advertisers, apps and websites.

 The Cambridge Analytica scandal of 2018, the changes in WhatsApp terms has spiked consumer interest in data privacy.
 What’s more, the federal government is also reviewing the Privacy Act.

 This means most of the general public - who never gave much thought to their data privacy -will start doing more ‘mental maths’ about the way they browse the internet and share their personal data.

 Consumers are keenly aware that ‘free’ products like websites, apps, technology platforms and more take their personal data, often without clear or obvious opt ins or terms.

 As more consumers become victims of online scams, phishing attacks, security breaches and privacy scandals, their trust in brands who inadvertently expose their data - or use it to covertly advertise and market to them - will begin to erode.

 ACCC chief Rod Sims has said: “consumers do not understand the amount of data collected and the use to which it's put.
 This issue is only going to get worse.
 It's only going to grow.”
 Smaller businesses operating within the technology ecosystem will also need to invest in skills and technology to comply with ever-changing regulations and consumer expectations of data use.